Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 #### *(behavior change)* `query_acceleration_max_scale_factor` conditional logic removed
 Previously, the `query_acceleration_max_scale_factor` was depending on `enable_query_acceleration` parameter, but it is not required on Snowflake side.
 After migration, `terraform plan` should suggest changes if `enable_query_acceleration` was earlier set to false (manually or from default) and if `query_acceleration_max_scale_factor` was set in config.

+#### *(behavior change)* `initially_suspended` forceNew removed
+Previously, the `initially_suspended` attribute change caused the resource recreation.
+This attribute is used only during creation (to create suspended warehouse).
+There is no reason to recreate the whole object just to have initial state changed.

 #### *(behavior change)* Boolean type changes
 To easily handle three-value logic (true, false, unknown) in provider's configs, type of `auto_resume` and `enable_query_acceleration` was changed from boolean to string.
 This should not require updating existing configs (boolean/int value should be accepted and state will be migrated to string automatically), however we recommend changing config values to strings.
 Terraform should perform an action for configs lacking `auto_resume` or `enable_query_acceleration` (`ALTER WAREHOUSE UNSET AUTO_RESUME` and/or `ALTER WAREHOUSE UNSET ENABLE_QUERY_ACCELERATION` will be run underneath which should not affect the Snowflake object, because `auto_resume` and `enable_query_acceleration` are false by default).